 - powdered sugar

 - candies or numbered candles to show the numbers of the new year (optional)

 - Prepare the eggs as follows: 1) separate the egg yolks and whites.
 Place the yolks in the bowl of a stand mixer.
 Place the whites in a separate bowl.

 - Transfer to the cake pan.
-Bake for 30-40 minutes or until it turns a nice golden brown and a toothpick inserted in the center comes out clean.
+Spread the cake batter evenly (it will be quite thick, similar to a pound cake).
+Bake for 40-50 minutes or until it turns a nice golden brown and a toothpick inserted in the center comes out clean.

 - Once removed from the oven, remove from pan and transfer to a cooling rack to cool completely.